An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Introduction

 This paper provides an affirmative answer by leveraging the framework of Distributionally Robust Optimization (DRO).
 Instead of specifying an explicit prior, DRO formulates estimation as a min-max game against an adversary who selects the worst-case probability distribution from an ambiguity set centered around the empirical distribution~\citep{BN_RO2009, KSW_DRO2025}.
 We specifically analyze a DRO model where the ambiguity set is defined by the $q$-norm (hereafter, $q$-DRO).

 Our contributions are as follows: \begin{itemize} \item We formulate the $q$-DRO smoothing problem and show that it can be reformulated as a single convex conic optimization problem. \item We provide an axiomatic analysis of the $q$-DRO estimator.
 We prove that it satisfies the fundamental axioms of Positivity and Symmetry for all $q \in [1,\infty]$.
-Our main axiomatic result is a proof that for $q \in (1, \infty)$, the estimator also satisfies Order Preservation, under a mild assumption reflecting a non-trivial problem setting. \item We show that the $q$-DRO formulation can be interpreted as a form of regularized empirical loss minimization. \end{itemize}
+Our main axiomatic result is a proof that for $q \in (1, \infty)$, the estimator also satisfies Order Preservation, under a mild assumption reflecting a non-trivial problem setting. \item We show that the $q$-DRO formulation can be interpreted as a form of regularized empirical loss minimization.
+While the equivalence between DRO and regularized empirical loss minimization is well established in the literature~\citep{SMPK_NIPS2015, DN_AS2021}, our contribution lies in identifying the specific regularization structure induced by a $q$-norm ambiguity set on the probability simplex. \end{itemize}

 Our work bridges three distinct fields, robust optimization, axiomatic analysis, and regularized empirical loss minimization, to present DRO as a principled framework for designing estimators that are robust, axiomatically sound, and theoretically justified.